judovana/java-runtime-decompiler/README.md

 ```
 The resulting installation is fully prconfigured

+There is `dnf copr enable radekmanak/java-runtime-decompiler`  for nightly build, but the specfile may be outdated

 ## Usage
 When the application opens go to menubar -> configure and select Agent path.